-To be able to define the concept of Architectural Visualisation, we first have to discuss briefly the theories of Architecture and architectural visualisation separately.
+To be able to define the concept of Architectural Visualisation project, we first have to discuss briefly the theories of Architecture and architectural visualisation separately.

 As that being said this, remind me to mention that the Architecture is accompanied by all kinds of Illustrations of structures since the beginning of this science and profession.
 So In this context Architectural Visualisations is the outcome of the symbiosis between architecture and Computer Generated Images or in short CGI is the approach that we adopted by utilising modern technologies.